netto-franco91/angular/README.md

 ```
 ------
 # Area_Line Chart<br>
-The "AREA_LINE" type chart uses two series: area and line within the same rendering.This makes it possible for the user to visualize a set of data graphically.</br>
+The "AREA_LINE" type chart uses two types of charts together: area type and line type within the same rendering.This makes it possible for the user to visualize a set of data graphically.</br>

 >[!NOTE]
 >To use the 'AREA_LINE_' type chart, you need to make some configurations:<br>